Boxing broadcaster’s singing show packs a punch

 It’s magic

-Planet Hollywood headliner Criss Angel has a stunt dialed up for Sept.
+Planet Hollywood Resort headliner Criss Angel has a stunt dialed up for Sept.
 8 in Indianapolis.
-Jim Irsay, owner of the Indianapolis Colts and a big fan and friend of Angel’s, unexpectedly broke the news Monday on X. (Or, Twitter.
+Jim Irsay, owner of the Indianapolis Colts and a big fan and friend of Angel, unexpectedly broke the news Monday on X. (Or Twitter.
 That one.)

 May we recommend

-Ex-“Jersey Boys” cast member Buck Hujabre plays Italian American Club Showroom at 6:30 p.m. (dinner) and 8 p.m. (showtime) Friday.
-“Buck’s Back” is the title, and promise, as Mr. Hujabre is a great talent and fun individual with whom to hang.
-Expect Four Seasons hits, and also selections from Hujabre’s record library.
+Ex-“Jersey Boys” cast member Buck Hujabre plays the Italian American Club Showroom on Friday (dinner at 6:30 p.m., showtime at 8).
+“Buck’s Back” is the title, and the promise, as Mr. Hujabre is a great talent and fun individual with whom to hang.
+Expect Four Seasons hits, and selections from Hujabre’s record library.
 Tickets to the latest Sal Cucco Entertainment vehicle are at iacvegas.com.

 Cool Hang Alert

 We need to start an Underrated Performers Hall of Fame in VegasVille.
 Vocalist Fletch Walcott would be a charter member.
 Walcott is among the vocalists in David Perrico’s Raiders House Band.
-Walcott premieres a show from 7-10 p.m.
-Sunday that seems to have it all, “Crazy Sexy Groove — A Night of Love, Music & Magic” at Maxan Jazz at 4130 South Decatur Boulevard.
+Walcott premieres a show from 7 to 10 p.m.
+Sunday that seems to have it all, “Crazy Sexy Groove — A Night of Love, Music & Magic” at Maxan Jazz, 4130 S. Decatur Blvd.
 Go to MaxanJazz.Com for intel.
-Walcott won $150 last year on the Fox contest series “Don’t Forget the Lyrics!”
+Walcott won $150,000 last year on the Fox contest series “Don’t Forget the Lyrics!”
 Idea: The eight songs Walcott aced would make a great start of a show themed for that appearance.

 John Katsilometes’ column runs daily in the A section.
 His “PodKats!” podcast can be found at reviewjournal.com/podcasts.
 Contact him at jkatsilometes@reviewjournal.com.
 Follow @johnnykats on Twitter, @JohnnyKats1 on Instagram.